PRocha0503/Planeacion-de-sistemas-de-software/SRS.md

 ### 1.1 Purpose

-This is s a comprehensive document that outlines the requirements and specifications for the software project.
+This is a comprehensive document that outlines the requirements and specifications for the software project.
 It serves as a roadmap for the development team, providing a clear understanding of what is expected of the software and how it will be designed, developed, tested, and deployed.

 It will define the scope of the software project, including its goals, objectives, features, and functions.
 It provides a clear description of the software's behavior, user interactions, and performance requirements.
 It identifies any constraints or limitations that may affect the software's design and development.